ericjohns55/MatrixClock/README.md

 ### Clock faces:
 "clock_faces" is an array in which you will store all your clock faces.
 To add a clock face to the program just add a comma after the current one and declare a new one in the same format.
 To remove one, simply delete the block.
 **NOTE:** There must be at least one clock face for the program to run

+The clock face must have a declared name.
+This is the name that will be used within the telegram bot when you generate the inline keyboard.

+The clock face must also have a defined background color.
+I recommend filling in "black" under the "built_in_color" field, though you can set it to "none" and fill in the rgb values as you wish.
+I go more into detail about the colors field under the "Text Lines" header.

 ### Time Periods
 Time periods is also an array with four arguments: start_hour, start_minute, end_hour, and end_minute.
 The hours must be in 24 hour format [0-23], and the minutes must be from [0-60] to function.